HYF-Class21/agile-development-group1-hyf-redesign/planning/backlog.md

 - As a user I want to see the impact of this program and its results to see if its successful.

+- As a user I want to see footer with social media links of the program and contact information.
-  - _there is a section with some examples of program effects on society._
+- _There is a footer at end of page with contact information on the program._

 - As a user I want to see footer with social media links of the program and contact information.